Book Circle & Retreats

 You're welcome to join any session, but attending regularly offers a comprehensive understanding of the book and practical tools for implementation, and brings you into a community that is treading the same path of culture change from the inside out.

 Each session incorporates key routines and self-care practices from The Vulnerable Humanitarian, empowering participants to navigate challenges with clarity and courage.
+But you do not need to have read The Vulnerable Humanitarian to join us!

 Themes We'll Explore Include: